JackGruber/joplin-plugin-note-overview/README.md

 The note content is updated every x minutes (depending on your setting) or manualy by `Tools > Create Note overview`.

+### Limitations

 > ⚠ Adding and editing the code block does not work in the **Rich Text (WYSIWYG)** editor!

 > ⚠ When the note is edited in `Rich Text` (WYSIWYG) editor, the note code block is not preserved!

-> ❕ The refresh of the note ist not working in the `Rich Text` (WYSIWYG) editor, to update the note view please change the note and switch back.
+> ⚠ The manual refresh of the note ist not working in the `Rich Text` (WYSIWYG) editor, to update the note chnage to markdown editor, viewer or a other note and trigger the note overview update again.

+> With an automatic update, the currently displayed note opend in the `markdown` or `Rich Text` (WYSIWYG) editor is not updated to prevent data loss during editing!

 ## Codeblock options